steveklabnik/thought-leader-wishlist/README.md

   * [Rifled Barrel vs Full Choke, Which is Better?](https://www.youtube.com/watch?v=NbH45R4LBYY) - [Fallout Plays](https://www.youtube.com/channel/UCMlqYSFcNTrxDQO_T9GCsjg), 2019-09-19
     * Tested both barrels on all four shotgun archetypes because there was a common misconception that barrels perform differently on different archetypes (they do not).
     * "I wouldn't say there's a clear cut winner but I would say that `Full Choke` seems *more likely* to get a better pellet spread.
-It's possible to use `Rifled Barrel` and get a better pellet spread than Full Choke, by chance."
+It's possible to use `Rifled Barrel` and get a better pellet spread than Full Choke, by chance. ...
+The winner by a hair is `Full Choke`."
-    * "The pattern that I'm seeing is that `Full Choke` seems that it's more likely to be better."
     * "Both barrels are great.
 If you're chasing a God Roll Dust Rock with an almost perfect roll and `Rifled Barrel`, you should feel great about that."
-    * "The winner by a hair is `Full Choke`."
     * "Want a good OHK PvP Shotgun?
 You want: (1) high impact (2) `Full Choke` (`Rifled Barrel` also fine) (3) the highest possible range for that archetype (4) A long barrel."
   * [Range Does Nothing? (on Shotguns)](https://www.youtube.com/watch?v=AmONoAaw95I) - [Fallout Plays](https://www.youtube.com/channel/UCMlqYSFcNTrxDQO_T9GCsjg), 2019-07-22
     * Tested two high-impact shotguns with different ranges and a third with lower impact and higher range and "The higher-ranged shotguns were able to more consistently deal more damage."